Conferences

 Kwanlin Dün Cultural Centre

-Our 2025 conference will be held at Kwanlin Dün Cultural Centre, situated on the banks of the Chu Nínkwän (Yukon River) and centrally located in downtown Whitehorse.
+Our 2025 conference was held at Kwanlin Dün Cultural Centre, situated on the banks of the Chu Nínkwän (Yukon River) and centrally located in downtown Whitehorse.
 The Cultural Centre is a place where the Kwanlin Dün First Nation celebrates their heritage and contemporary way of life.
 As their ancestors did for thousands of years, they welcome visitors from near and afar to gather in their cultural home to share stories and experiences.
-It is the perfect location for EFC members and other funders to come together to network, learn, strategize and socialize.
+It was the perfect location for EFC members and other funders to come together to network, learn, strategize and socialize.

 SPONSORS